cloudnative-pg/cloudnative-pg/docs/src/faq.md

 Reserving a PostgreSQL instance to a single microservice owned database,
 enhances:

--   resource management: in PostgreSQL, CPU and memory constrained resources are generally handled at the instance level, not the database level, making it easier to integrate it with Kubernetes resource management policies at the pood level
+-   resource management: in PostgreSQL, CPU, and memory constrained resources are generally handled at the instance level, not the database level, making it easier to integrate it with Kubernetes resource management policies at the pood level